AWildVictor/VoiceMaster/README.md

 ## Installation
 1. Clone the GitHub repository using `git clone <url>`
-2. Copy `config.default.toml` to `config.toml`
-3. Edit the configuration according to [Configuration](#configuration)
+2. Edit the configuration according to [Configuration](#configuration)
-4. Build the docker image using `docker build -t tmpchannels .`
+3. Build the docker image using `docker build -t tmpchannels .`
-5. Run the image using `docker run -d --name "<container name>" tmpchannels `
+4. Run the image using `docker run -d --name "<container name>" tmpchannels `
-6. Check if the bot is running using `docker ps`
+5. Check if the bot is running using `docker ps`

 Repeat last two steps whenever the configuration is changed.